uvarc/rc-website/content/userinfo/hpc/cpu-best-practices.md

 ## How to Request Memory in Slurm

 You can request memory in two main ways:
-•	Per node (total memory):
+•	Total memory:
    #SBATCH --mem=16G
-•	Per CPU core:
+•	Memory per CPU core:
    #SBATCH --mem-per-cpu=4G

 ---